aiven/devportal/docs/platform/howto/use-aws-privatelinks.rst

 of your VPC.
 The VPC endpoint is routed to your Aiven service located in one of Aiven's AWS accounts.

-You can enable PrivateLink for Aiven services located in project VPCs.
+You can enable PrivateLink for Aiven services located in project VPC.
 Before you can set up AWS PrivateLink, `create a
 VPC <https://help.aiven.io/en/articles/778836>`__ and launch the services that you want to connect to that VPC.
 As there is no network